ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/cloud-administration-operation.md

     * Manually create the IAM resources [CloudFormation (without IAM)](#cloudformation-without-iam)
     * Allow the CloudFormation the ability to create the resources on your behalf.
 The resources created vary depending on the agent deployment type.
 [Resources (IAM and Resources)](#resources-iam-and-resources)
 * Agents deployment options:
-    * **EC2** - optionally creates the entire infrastruture around the EC2 instance or specify the VPC, Subnet, and Security Group for the instance
+    * **EC2** - optionally creates the entire infrastructure around the EC2 instance or specify the VPC, Subnet, and Security Group for the instance
     * **ECS Fargate** - requires an ECS Fargate cluster and EC2 Subnet and Security Group for deployment.
 [ECS Fargate Cluster](https://docs.aws.amazon.com/AmazonECS/latest/userguide/create_cluster.html)
     * **Other** - creates an IAM Group and User, access and secret keys must be generated, for the agents to run with.
 The agent must be installed manually in a Docker container.